sahilnagpal7/Optogenetic-Motor-Inhibitors/README.md

 # Optogenetic-Motor-Inhibitors
 Codes used for data analysis in Nagpal et al., 2024

+# Instructions for Trajectory analysis code:
+This code takes xlm file generated from ImageJ plugin - TrackMate - Modify the file name with x and y cordinates of cell center (followed by 'x', 'y') and area of cell (followed by 'a').
+Modify line 11 of the code with the path for the 'scripts' folder in Fiji on your computer.
+Modify the threshold for caculating Rg depending on the cargo.

 # Instructions for the velocity code:

 CSV file generated from ImageJ plugin - TrackMate (code compatible with CSV generated from the older version of TrackMate) is used in the first code.
 Manually add x and y coordinates of the cell center to V1 and W1 in the CSV file.